 We’re of the mindset that you’re only as old as you feel, but if we are talking numbers, our population also tends to be on the younger side.
 Our median age is 32.5.
 What’s that mean?
 It means we are a metro full of ideas, college hangouts and spontaneous conversations.
 We’re also a lot more…you might say “unexpected.”

 Fargo Moorhead is the crossroads of all the amenities (and opportunities) of a big city with small town culture to boot.
 It’s the kind of culture where you can walk downtown for lunch and run into three people you know.
 And while we can’t quite quantify this type of community, we’re pretty sure you’d love it here.

 Ok, let’s talk about a few more things:

 If your interest is cuisine, Fargo Moorhead boasts chain as well as local options.
-If you prefer locally sourced and organic fare, the Prairie Roots Co-op, a member-owned, member-controlled grocery store providing access to natural, organic and locally produced food.
+If you prefer locally-sourced and organic fare, the Prairie Roots Co-op, a member-owned, member-controlled grocery store provides access to natural, organic and locally produced food.
 FM also has three major grocery store chains spread throughout the metro as well as wholesale grocery available at Costco in West Fargo.
 (Oh, and don’t even get us started on the farmer’s market options, we’re a bit obsessed.)